Compressing KV Cache for Long-Context LLM Inference with Inter-Layer Attention Similarity: Methodology

 \subsection{Lightweight Training Adaptation}

-To enhance the capability of the model to share attention across layers within the same block, we first introduce the post-training process required to adapt the model to this mechanism.
+To ensure the model can adapt to the new attention sharing mechanism within each block, we perform a lightweight post-training adaptation.

-\paragraph{Attention sharing within each block} We denote the long input sequence as $\mathbf{s}=(x_1, x_2,\ldots,x_n)$.
-For any token $x_i$~($1 \leq i \leq n$) at the $\ell$-th layer in autoregressive transformer-based LLMs, it attends to all preceding tokens $\left\{x_j\right\}_{j\leq i}$.
-As mentioned, we aim to optimize memory and computation costs for distant tokens by sharing attention layers.
-Hence, we first categorize the preceding tokens into two groups: proximal tokens and distant tokens.
-Following previous works~\citep{han-etal-2024-lm,xiao2024efficient}, we classify several initial tokens as proximal tokens, taking into account the phenomenon of the ``attention sink".
-Then, token $x_i$ will attend to both groups of tokens, but the attention scores for distant tokens will utilize the attention scores from the lowest layer of the corresponding block grouped in Section \ref{subsec:model.asd}.
+\paragraph{Attention Sharing within Each Block} Let $\mathbf{s} = (x_1, x_2, \ldots, x_n)$ denote a long input sequence.
+In standard autoregressive Transformer-based LLMs, each token $x_i$ ($1 \leq i \leq n$) at layer $\ell$ attends to all previous tokens $\{x_j\}_{j \leq i}$.
+To reduce the memory and computation costs associated with distant tokens, we divide the preceding tokens into two groups: proximal tokens and distant tokens.
+Following prior works~\citep{han-etal-2024-lm,xiao2024efficient}, we treat both the most recent tokens and several initial tokens as proximal tokens, accounting for the ``attention sink'' phenomenon.
+Each token $x_i$ attends to both groups; however, for distant tokens, all layers within a block share the attention scores computed at the lowest layer of the block identified in Section~\ref{subsec:model.asd}.